microsoft/pxt-arcade/docs/skillmap/adventure/adventure3.md

 Go through your functions and move things around.
 Sometimes (A) should have a good outcome, but other times it should be the worst choice.

 💡 _These stories might start to get confusing as you go.
-Try mapping it out on paper so you know exactly how many possibilities you want to create._
+Try mapping the plot on paper so you know exactly how many possibilities you want to create._